wangziqi2013/wangziqi2013.github.io/_posts/2020-08-24-timestone.markdown

 Objects in the local write set is linked into the version chain as the most up-to-date element, since the write set objects are locked as the transaction executes, such that no other transaction could commit on them.
 Objects are unlocked after the commit process.

+The second design aspect of TimeStone is the persistency model, which determines when and where objects are stored.
+As discussed previously, TimeStone maintains several copies of the same object for different purposes.
+There are four types of object copies, with two of them being volatile, and the other two being non-volatile.
+The first type is the private object in the local write set, which is allocated on the per-thread log, which will be linked into the version chain on transaction commit, turning into the second type.